-- Mean reversion: if part of $n{it-1}$ is driven by temporary shocks, individuals with higher $z{it-1}$ are more likely to experience a negative change in potential income.
-Hence, $E(\triangle \ln n{it}|z{it-1})$ is decreasing in $z{it-1}$ . - Differential income trends: e.g., secular increases in inequality, where individuals with higher $z{it-1}$ on average have larger growth in potential income for reasons other than the tax reform.
-In this case, $E\left(\triangle \ln n{it}|z{it-1}\right)$ would be increasing in $z{it-1}$ .
+Hence, $E(\triangle \ln n{it}|z{it-k})$ is decreasing in $z{it-k}$ .

+• Differential secular income trends: e.g., secular increases in inequality, where individuals with higher $z{it-k}$ on average have larger growth in potential income for reasons other than tax reforms.
+In this case, $E(\triangle \ln n{it}|z{it-k})$ is increasing in $z{it-k}$ .

-These potential biases are well known in the literature and, in most studies, mean reversion appears to be a severe and dominant source of bias.
+These potential biases are well known in the literature and, in most studies with k=1, mean reversion appears to be severe and the dominant source of bias.
 When the variation in marginal tax rates predominately comes from larger reductions at the top of the income distribution, mean reversion biases the estimate downward, which is consistent with the negative elasticity estimates usually obtained in the literature when using the basic IV strategy (Gruber & Saez, 2002; Kopczuk, 2005; Kleven & Schultz, 2014; Giertz, 2015).

-Reinterpreting the Gruber and Saez (2002) Approach
+By choosing k > 1, we are likely to reduce the biased created by mean reversion - but not differential income trends - as any transitory component in potential income (by definition) will play out over time and, hence, not affect changes in potential income sufficiently far into the future (Weber, 2014).